-Any and all undertakings by Ivy Classical Academy to furnish facilites for students will be done according to state and local regulations and requirements.
+Any and all undertakings by Ivy Classical Academy to furnish facilites to students will be done according to state and local regulations and requirements.
 The school is also well aware and equipped to interact with city and local planners and the developers to ensure the project reaches completion on time and on budget.
-Discussions about additional infrastructure and traffic planning has already commenced with City Planners and representatives of the Mayor's office.